volume-trader/QuantowerKB/miscellaneous-panels/excel-rtd-trading/README.md

 ## **How to activate RTD function in VT-Terminal platform**

 {% hint style="warning" %}
-For the function to work properly, **Quantower platform and Excel must have the same version — 64 or 32 bit**
+For the function to work properly, **VT-Terminal platform and Excel must have the same version — 64 or 32 bit**
 {% endhint %}

 Launch Excel and after open the Task Manager to check the version of Excel (32-bit or 64-bit).
 The platform should have the same version in order to work with RTD function correctly.